 In cases of extreme financial need or participants of special programs the Graduate School will consider a request for a fee waiver.
 For detailed instructions, please go to: http://www.gradschool.cornell.edu/admissions/applying/fees

 Top candidates will be invited for an on-campus interview.
-If you are a domestic applicant being considered for admission, you may be asked to attend an Interview/Recruitment Event, scheduled for February 1 - 4, 2015.
+If you are a domestic applicant being considered for admission, you may be asked to attend an Interview/Recruitment Event, scheduled for January 31 - February 2, 2016.
 Invitations will be extended in mid-December.
-A welcome reception will be held Sunday, February 1st and departures will be Wednesday, February 4th in the early morning.
 At the discretion of the Admissions Committee, selected international applicants may be contacted for interviews via phone or internet.

 Final admissions decisions will be made after on-campus and video conference interviews are conducted.

 Cornell University expects all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.